-If your end product is essentially QCAD Professional with your own extensions, you have to purchase licenses from us for resale.
+If your end product contains portions of QCAD Professional and you wish to distribute it, you have to purchase licenses from us for resale.
 In this case, you are becoming a reseller of QCAD Professional and purchase the number of licenses required from us with a reseller discount of typically about 5-25%, depending on the number of licenses distributed.

 You can also choose to distribute your plugins and script add-ons as a separate product without QCAD and leave it up to the user to purchase and maintain their respective QCAD licenses.
 In that case, no royalties are required to be payed to RibbonSoft.

 An end product that consists of QCAD and proprietary plugins or script add-ons must not be distributed under the name "QCAD", "QCAD Professional" or "QCAD/CAM".
 Instead, you can choose your own product name.
 You may mention in the product documentation or about dialog that your product uses QCAD technology.